 According to Green, products containing hydroquinones decrease the pigmentation and bleach out the melasma.

-Garshick expands on this, noting that hydroquinone is a well-known lightening cream that has been used for the treatment of melasma for many years with different concentrations available—some over the counter and some prescription only.
+Garshick expands on this, noting that hydroquinone is a well-known lightening cream that has been used for the treatment of melasma for many years with different concentrations available (it used to be available over the counter, but is now only available with a prescription).
 “While it is an effective treatment for melasma, it should always be done under the direction and supervision of a board-certified dermatologist, given the potential risk of ochronosis or paradoxical darkening that can be associated with it,” she emphasizes.

 Apply Sunscreen Every Single Day—No Matter What